Food at Long Trail

 THIS FORM MUST be completed weekly by Friday at noon each week to order lunch.
 Student Educate accounts will be charged based on their sign-up.
 Students who do not pre-order lunch using the form will not be able to purchase it.

 The student-run School Store beside the Whalen Common Room and is stocked with quick lunch options, drinks and snacks.
-The School Store is open at first break, lunch and for 15 minutes after school.
+The School Store is open at break and lunch.